FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Games played=Before it is the number of games the player has played.
 For example, http://lichess.org/@/thibault/ currently reads "2037 Games Played".
 Make sure you take the number that appears before this message into account when preparing your translation.
 This message appears as a tab on player profiles, just above the list of games.

 %s games with you=
+// no idea where this appears

 Decline invitation=

 Cancel=
+// appears in a variety of places?
+I really don't know

 Time out=This is the condition of a game ending by time-out, which is when one player's clock runs out of time.
 This message appears in the list of games in the profile page and in the game screen.